wildlifetrusts/nextdoornature/content/stories/en/nature-spotting.md

 Some residents provide water and food to give the Hedgehogs a helping hand.
 You can provide some fresh water and meaty cat or dog food, but don't try to feed the hedgehog directly.
 Please don’t leave milk out for Hedgehogs as they are Lactose intolerant so this drink is not suitable and can cause them to be very ill.
 Contrary to popular belief, bread is not suitable for Hedgehogs or birds.

-Gardens, hedgerows, woodlands, grasslands, parks, and cemeteries are all important hedgehog habitats, and adult hedgehogs travel between 1-2km per night over home ranges between 10-20 hectares in size searching for food and mates – that’s entire housing estates and neighbourhoods!
+Gardens, hedgerows, woodlands, grasslands, parks, and cemeteries are all important hedgehog habitats, and adult hedgehogs travel between 1-2km per night over home ranges between 10-20 hectares in size searching for food and mates – that’s entire housing estates and neighbourhoods.

-You don’t need expensive photography kit, binoculars or telescopes to see wildlife!
+You don’t need expensive photography kit, binoculars or telescopes to see wildlife.
 You can just look with your eyes and enjoy the moment.
 And if you create the right habitats in your garden, you can watch wildlife without leaving the comfort of your armchair.